kpumuk/scategory-permalink/readme.txt

 == Changelog ==

+= 0.6.1 (July 30, 2009) =
+* Fixed blank page when post edit page requested.
+* Fixed "Primary" link appear on all sub-categories, when category selected.

 = 0.6.0 (July 30, 2009) =
 * Client side script completely rewritten.
 New visual look and better usability (thanks to <a href="http://nikolay.com/">Nikolay Kolev</a>).